 Australia is expensive, if you can stay in an apartment or caravan park etc, you can manage this cheaply by grocery shopping and cooking your own.

-And I absolutely agree with MrMace - Kangaroo steak! over 5 years ago
+And I absolutely agree with MrMace - Kangaroo steak! about 6 years ago

 Definitely agree with the asian food.
 Chinatown in Melbourne has some of the best food I have ever eaten, so head there if you are in the city!
 It was around $20 for two of us to eat (a lot!!).
 Mains at most restaurants are normally around $20, but like everywhere, if you look for it you can get food a lot cheaper.
 Food in Australia can be very expensive, but it can also be very cheap.
 They don't import fresh food, so the prices are seasonal.
 There are packet noodles in supermarkets for reasonably cheap ($2.75 for a pack of 5), so if you have a kettle available you can save a few bucks every now and then.
 Sushi is really big over here and they put just about anything in it - you can get a sushi roll for around $3-4, which is great for lunch.
 A lot of backpacker pubs/bars will have deals on (seen a few beer and burger for $10).
 It won't be the best food you have ever had, but it's cheap!
 Sandwiches from 7/11 are around $5.